 “Careless conduct can drive the animal away from the area or wreck its breeding cycle.
 When dealing with endangered species, this only makes things worse, and may lead to the extinction of the species.

 “However good the equipment, a photograph can only be as good (or as bad) as the person behind the camera!
+Hence, if you’re an amateur photographer just getting started, then you can get the best neutral density filter to start with to add more drama to your photos.
 In the final analysis, this human element is every bit as important as all the gadgets and accessories acquired in order to take good photographs.

 “The key is to learn as much as possible about your subjects.
 And of its environment too, lest you endanger other animals in the same habitat while trying to get close to your subject.

 “The rarer the species, the greater one’s knowledge should be and the more care one must exercise when approaching them.